andrewvaughanj/myrtle-watcher/README.md

 # bunny-watcher

-Keeping an eye on the bunnies.
+Keeping an eye on the mytrle.

 ### Dependencies
 * Python v2.7.9